 The safety of this administration is well documented with long term studies of board-certified Oral and Maxillofacial Surgeons providing anesthesia in an office setting.
-During his hospital training and residency program, Dr. Abbey and Dr. Semidey have both received extensive training in medical and dental anesthesia and pain control.
+During his hospital training and residency program, Dr. Abbey has both received extensive training in medical and dental anesthesia and pain control.
 This training includes clinical and hospital experience in anesthesia techniques, from local anesthesia, to sedation, to general anesthesia.
 His licensure in the state of Florida includes a General Anesthesia permit.

-At FishHawk Oral Surgery, we do all that we can to make our patients as comfortable as possible during their procedures.
+At FishHawk Oral Surgery, we do all that we can to maeke our patients as comfortable as possible during their procedures.
 In order to accomplish this goal, we offer relaxing medications for use before and during the procedures.
 These medications are offered in either oral, intravenous (IV) forms, or general anesthesia.

 You, the patient, will have maximum input regarding your experience during a procedure.

 Some people choose to have only local anesthesia (Novocaine) and be fully aware during surgery.
-Many people, however, feel uncomfortable with this and prefer oral or IV sedation as to be less aware or not aware of the activities of surgical procedures.
+Many people, however, feel uncomfortable with this and prefer oral or IV sedation to be less aware or not aware of the surgical procedures taking place.
 Our team can help you choose the option that will make your experience as comfortable as possible.